cdyson37/cdyson37.github.io/content/blog/dont_take_my_word_for_it_3.md

 This is exactly what we'd hope to see - `f()` gets an rvalue reference to a moved-from variable.

-One case down then, but there are 35 to go to fill out our 6x6 table.
-Let's try to do them all in one go and make a snazzy table!
+One case down then, but there are 35 to go to fill out our 6x6 tables.
+Let's try to do them all in one go!

-Firstly, let's cheat a little and encode the possible outcome types as strings.
+Firstly, let's encode the possible outcome types as strings.
 We know it can only be `int`, `int&` etc. so there aren't too many:
 ```c++
 template <typename T>
 constexpr char* TypeName;